Solartraveler/UniversalboxArm/README.md

 ### Hardware

 The PCB version 1 is working, but a lot of patching is required at several peripherals to use them.
+With 380µA, the power down consumption is too high, as this would discharge a full battery within 65 days, and then the LiFePo must be considered defective.
 The required changes are documented.
 Recreating a PCB version 1 is discouraged.
 Instead the required changes need to be integrated into a version 2.